sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 __viewstate=&__SUGGESTIONSCACHE__=<urlencoded DataSet gadget>
 ```

-<p class="cn" markdown="1">Note that each of these endpoints could also be csrfed, so credentials are not necessarily required.</p>
+Note that each of these endpoints could also be csrfed, so credentials are not necessarily required.

 ## One Last Thing

-<p class="cn" markdown="1">You cannot use the `XamlReader.Load` static method because the IIS webserver is impersonating as the IUSR account and that account has limited access to the registry.
-If you try, you will end up with a stack trace like this unless you disable impersonation under IIS and use the application pool identity:</p>
+You cannot use the `XamlReader.Load` static method because the IIS webserver is impersonating as the IUSR account and that account has limited access to the registry.
+If you try, you will end up with a stack trace like this unless you disable impersonation under IIS and use the application pool identity:

 ```
 {System.InvalidOperationException: There is an error in the XML document. ---> System.TypeInitializationException: The type initializer for 'MS.Utility.EventTrace' threw an exception. ---> System.Security.SecurityException: Requested registry access is not allowed.